My policy on reviewing

 ARC grant-holders are contractually obliged to review up to 20 grants per annum!
 To do this effectively they would be doing nothing but reviewing grants while neglecting their own grant to which they also have contractual obligations.
 This is clearly not workable.
 I will review half this amount, after factoring in my FTE level.
 Needless to say, any project that strays from my FoR codes will not be accepted.

-My ANZSRC2020 FoR (Field of Research) codes are:
+For the record, my ANZSRC2020 FoR (Field of Research) codes are:

 440105 Linguistic anthropology